 Not many places in the world are more photogenic than Monument Valley in Southeast Utah.
 This sprawling, remote area is part of the Navajo Indian Nation and features sandstone rock structures, some of which are 1,000 feet tall.

-The drive through this scenic park is 17 miles but some areas that are off the beaten path can only be accessed with a guided tour.
+The drive through this scenic park is 17 miles, but some areas off the beaten path can only be accessed with a guided tour.

 3. Grand Canyon, Arizona